Eschatologue/CM_wiki/docs/glossary.md

 ## Swimming

-While you're swimming, each foot of movement costs 1 extra foot (2 extra feet in difficult terrain).
+While you're swimming, each foot of Movement costs 1 extra foot (2 extra feet in difficult terrain).
 You ignore this extra cost if you have a Swim Speed and use it to swim.
 At the DM's option, moving any distance in rough water might require a successful DC 15 Strength (Athletics) check.

 ---